ravaga/context.Orion-LD/README.md

 Issues on this projects can be reported as [github issues](https://github.com/FIWARE/context.Orion-LD/issues), while questions are preferred on Stackoverflow, using the tag `fiware-orion`.

-> The latest release of Orion-LD is [1.2.0](https://github.com/FIWARE/context.Orion-LD/releases/tag/1.2.0) from May 2023
+> The latest release of Orion-LD is [1.3.0](https://github.com/FIWARE/context.Orion-LD/releases/tag/1.3.0) from July 2023

 Orion-LD is a Context Broker and [CEF](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/CEF+Digital+Home) [building block](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/What+is+a+building+Block) for context data